bobomrac/twitch-chat-filter/README.md

 # twitch-chat-filter
 This is a firefox extension that monitors twitch chat and hides messages that meet these criteria:

   -having fewer than 4 unique words
   -containing more than 5 uppercase letters
   -containing repeated substrings of length 4 or more characters
   -repeated sequences of 3 or more words.

-It manages to hide most of the useless spam while keeping real interactions shown.

-It does this by checking each new message element.
+It manages to hide most of the useless spam while keeping real interactions shown and does this by checking each new message element.

 This example image show the chat without vs with the extension on the same stream at the same time.